 Does your intended activity fall within the following categories?
-YES/ NO/ Not applicable Comments Land acquisition Choose an item.
+YES/ NO/ Not applicable Comments Land purchase, and/or water rights acquisition Choose an item.
 Insert any comments, especially if 'Not Applicable' was selected.
 Load bearing construction works Choose an item.
 Insert any comments, especially if 'Yes' or 'Not Applicable' was selected.
 Activities that affect water bodies in disputed areas Choose an item.
 Insert any comments, especially if 'Not Applicable' was selected.
 Production or trade of weapons and munitions Choose an item.
 Insert any comments, especially if 'Not Applicable' was selected.
 Adult entertainment Choose an item.
 Insert any comments, especially if 'Not Applicable' was selected.
 Production or trade of strong alcoholic beverages (excluding beer, and bars and restaurants) Choose an item.
 Insert any comments, especially if 'Not Applicable' was selected.
 Production or trade of tobacco Choose an item.
 Insert any comments, especially if 'Not Applicable' was selected.
 Gambling, casinos activities, and equivalent activities.
 Choose an item.
 Insert any comments, especially if 'Not Applicable' was selected.
-Trade in wildlife or wildlife products regulated under Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) Choose an item.
-Insert any comments, especially if 'Not Applicable' was selected.
-Purchasing/selling radioactive materials or unbounded asbestos fibers Choose an item.
-Insert any comments, especially if 'Not Applicable' was selected.
-Activities that involve the purchase, use or selling of Persistent organic Choose an Insert any comments, especially if 'Not